BenSolus/SolusEngine/README.md

     by [Sean Barrett](https://github.com/nothings), used under
     [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

-We don't imply any endorsement by the authors or any affirmer.
+I don't imply any endorsement by the authors or any affirmer.